csci104/site/labs/lab12/index.md

 - [ ] Implement `insert`, `find`, and `remove` in `hashtable.cpp`
 - [ ] Remember to show your passing tests & `lab12.txt` to a TA/CP for checkoff!

-NOTE: note that `TestRemoveSUPERSTRESS_AGHHHHHHHHH` takes a very long time to run.
-You might have success running the `HashtableTest` executable faster without Valgrind.
-Regardless, you do not need to wait for this test to pass to get checked off!
+NOTE: as a bonus, there is an optional, commented-out test called `TestRemoveSUPERSTRESS_AGHHHHHHHHH`.
+If you've implemented everything correctly, you should be able to run this test pretty quickly!
+Otherwise, it takes a very long time to run (though you might have success running the `HashtableTest` executable faster without Valgrind.)
+Regardless, you do not need to wait for/pass this test to pass to get checked off!